elkorn/afronski.github.io/_posts/2013-10-08-creating-a-custom-vagrant-box.md

 Permission denied (publickey,gssapi-keyex,gssapi-with-mic)
 {% endhighlight %}

-In this case you need to fix labels for file with authorized keys:
+In this case you need to fix the labels for the file with authorized keys:
 {% highlight bash %}
 ~ $ cd /etc/ssh/
 ~ $ ls -laZ                     # Checking labels.